pratik-senapati/CriMsonTYpo/README.md

 I am pursuing a B.Tech at Vellore Institute of Technology, Vellore in Computer Science and Engineering.

-I'm currently in the pursuit of becoming a Front End Web Developer.
+I'm currently in the pursuit of becoming a Data Scientist and Analyst.

-Additionally, I am looking for an internship, preferably front-end in web development.
+Additionally, I am looking for an internship, preferably Data Analysis with an emphasis on finance and commerce.

 📫 **Contact me by**:
 - Email (pratiksenapati2018@gmail.com)